RafanHRayan/rss-learn/Mathematics/fundamental/geometry/logic.md

 ### The Hidden Conditional Cases

 Hidden conditionals are written as English-language statements, but are actually conditional statements.
-The cases are listed as follows.
+The cases are listed as follows...

 <details>